Stay updated on our activities

 You will be given the slides as well as additional learning material and online resources to help you apply your new knowledge and skills to your work.

-- better regulation committees / programmes;
+- Better regulation committees

-- centres for research and analysis;
+- Centres for research and analysis

 Online Course